-The International History Institute (IHI) at Boston University promotes the importance of history in understanding international affairs, including cultural, economic, political, and military affairs.
-It supports interdisciplinary faculty research and teaching, and promotes public conversation among faculty, undergraduates and graduate students and the public through open participation in its conferences, lectures, seminars, colloquia, and film series.
+The International History Institute (IHI) at Boston University was founded in 1999 to promote the importance of history in understanding international cultural, economic, political, and military affairs.
+It supports interdisciplinary faculty research and teaching and promotes public conversation through open participation in its conferences, lectures, seminars, colloquia and film series.

-The IHI is expanding outreach to undergraduate students and the general public through hosting broadly themed conferences and film series and talks about historical films.
-Its main interests are the big issues of the 20th century that continue to shape the modern world: the two great wars as well as efforts at peacemaking, the end of empires and the impact of decolonization, the Cold War, and the emergent globalization of world affairs.
+The IHI has progressively expanded its outreach to the general public through hosting broadly themed conferences, lectures and symposia on the big issues of the 20th century that continue to shape the modern world in the 21st century: the two great wars as well as efforts at peacemaking, the end of empires and problems of post-colonial failed states, the politics of the first Cold War and prospect of new cold wars, and the conflict-ridden globalization of world markets and diplomacy.